 "It turned quite festive - people were playing Louis Armstrong.
 Then it turned into a riot, there was a barricade of bins and skips on fire.

 "It turned into a running battle for about two hours.

-"That second phase was nothing to do with locals, it was people causing a fight."'Cheering and jeering'
+"That second phase was nothing to do with locals, it was people causing a fight."

 Mr Jones said protesters had started attacking the Tesco and trying to turn a police vehicle over.